Pet-proofing made easy

 Kitchens are an overall dangerous place for pets to be.
 Jumping pets have access to countertops and tables, while all animals can easily get to anything that’s within their reach, such as kitchen trash cans or food on the table.
 When it comes to threats, food is the most obvious culprit, as certain items, such as chocolate and raisins, are toxic while others represent a choking hazard.

 Kitchen cleaners such as liquid soap and bleach are also poisonous.
-Curious animals may crawl into a small space under and around the refrigerator or oven, while others may actual climb into an opened dishwasher and could be trapped within if someone closes it without checking it.
+Curious animals may crawl into a small space under and around the refrigerator or oven, while others may actually climb into an opened dishwasher and could be trapped within if someone closes it without checking it.

 - Only use garbage cans with secure lids, and ensure that they are closed at all times.